CollectorOfJack/collectorofjack_astro/src/content/post/2025/2025-03-26-jack-daniels-12-years-batch-03.md

 **Size:** 700ml
 **Price:** $89

+## Flavor Notes
+Sweet and creamy notes of pipe tobacco, seasoned oak, and butterscotch

 ## How Much Is Jack Daniel's 12 Years Old Tennessee Whiskey Batch 03
 Originally priced around $89, you will be hard pressed to find it anywhere near that price.